 Thematic History and Framework

 The City of Subiaco Thematic History examines Subiaco's growth from pre-history up to the present day (2014).
 Its purpose is to provide a broad overview of the evolution of Subiaco in order to identify turning points in its history, the main periods of its development, and key stories, themes and influential factors that have shaped the city's distinctive visual and physical character.
-This history is crucial to producing a Thematic Framework by which the cultural heritage significance of places in Subiaco can be recognised and, as a result, represented on the Local Government Inventory.
+This history is crucial to producing a Thematic Framework by which the cultural heritage significance of places in Subiaco can be recognised and, as a result, represented on the Local Heritage Survey.

 Download a copy of the City of Subiaco Thematic History (PDF, 1.9MB)

 The Australia (ICOMOS) Charter for the conservation of places of cultural heritage significance outlines the main principles and practices that guide the conservation of heritage places and has been generally accepted as the standard for heritage practitioners in Australia.
 A copy of the Burra Charter, as well as further information, is available on the Australia ICOMOS website at www.aicomos.com.

 The Department of Planning, Lands and Heritage has developed a new online directory of businesses offering heritage services across Western Australia.
 Click here to find a heritage specialist.

 Download the frequently asked questions (PDF, 154KB) for answers to some of the common queries about built heritage in the City of Subiaco.

 City of Subiaco Information Sheets

 To discuss the significance of your property or for any other heritage information or advice please call call (08) 9237 9222 to make an appointment with the city's Heritage Officer or email email@example.com.